sanfinity-Iot/openremote/Developer-Guide:-Building-a-custom-project.md

 git submodule status
 ```

-Adding a submodule will generate a special git submodule object (folder) and also add an entry in `.gitmodules`.
+Adding a submodule will generate a special g=Git submodule object (folder) and also add an entry in `.gitmodules`.
 The generated `.gitmodules` file contains a list of all submodules in your project.
-You commit the submodule link to your project repository and this tells git which commit to checkout in that submodule.
+You commit the submodule link to your project repository and this tells Git which commit to checkout in that submodule.

-## Updating the submodule
+### Updating the submodule

+Whenever you want to update your project with a new version of OpenRemote, you must update the submodule of the main OpenRemote repository you have checked out.

-If your submodule is tracking a branch then you can update the submodule to use the latest commit on that branch in a single command:
+If your submodule is tracking a branch then you can update the submodule to use the latest commit on that branch.
+Execute in your project directory:

 ```
 git submodule update --remote